djinn-ci/djinn/docs/user/images.md

 An image is what is used by the Docker and QEMU drivers to setup the build environment for build execution.
 A user can upload custom images to use for their builds.
-Right now Djinn only supports the uploading of QEMU driver images.
+Right now Djinn CI only supports the uploading of QEMU driver images.

->**Note:** Since the Docker driver uses Docker Hub to download images, you can specify any image for this driver to use, and as long as the Djinn server can talk to the Docker Hub, that image will be downloaded and used.
+>**Note:** Since the Docker driver uses Docker Hub to download images, you can specify any image for this driver to use, and as long as the Djinn Server can talk to the Docker Hub, that image will be downloaded and used.

 * [Creating an image](#creating-an-image)